zuzannapajak/cardio-risk-prediction/README.md

 ## 📊 Dataset

-The dataset used is related to cardiovascular health, including clinical and lifestyle-related features.
+The dataset used in this project is the **Heart Disease Dataset**, originally compiled by the authors of the Cleveland, Hungary, Switzerland, and VA Long Beach heart disease studies.
+It was obtained from [Kaggle – Heart Disease Dataset](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data/data).

+**License:** Data files © Original Authors (as stated on the Kaggle dataset page).

 ## 🛠 Setup Instructions